texttheater/produce/README.md

 user might want to inspect the output file of the erroneous recipe for debugging.
 So, Produce renames the target file by appending a `~` to the filename (a common naming convention for short-lived “backups”).

+If multiple recipes are running in parallel and one fails, Produce will kill all of them, do the renaming and abort immediately.

+The same is true if Produce receives an interrupt signal.
+So you can safely abort a production process in your terminal by pressing `Ctrl+C`.

 ### How targets are matched against rules